Rodrigo Abd: Awards

 Abd was awarded the 2013 Pulitzer Prize for Breaking News Photography along with his peers at the Associated Press for his depictions of the Syrian Civil War.
 He shared the award with fellow Associated Press staff photographers Manu Brado, Khalil Harma, Narciso Contreras, and Muhammed Muheisen.
 And his peers were selected for the award because of their depictions of the dismantled neighborhoods and strong focus on the conflict's effect on families and youth.
 The photographers were also commended for going so far and risking their lives without permission or protection from the Syrian government in the midst of a war zone.

-One of Abd's depictions of the Syrian Civil War also won first place in the World Press Photo contest for general news single.
-This picture was selected for its strong focus on the effect the war has on individual Syrian families.
-This specific photo depicts a wife and mother, who is crying over the loss of her husband and two children.